 Remove tofu from its container.
 Cut the tofu in half crosswise to form 2 large slabs about 1 inch thick.
 Place it on a cutting board set up next to your kitchen sink.
 Place a folded kitchen towel under the end farthest from the sink, so the cutting board is at a slight angle, and the tofu drains directly into the sink.
 Top with another cutting board or a plate, and weight down with 2-3 cans.
 Let it stand 30 minutes, while you pull together the rest of the ingredients.

-Whisk together the oil and remaining ingredients in an 8-inch baking dish.
+Whisk together the oil and remaining ingredients in an baking dish large enough to hold tofu in a single layer.
 When the tofu is done draining, cut each half diagonally, to form a total of 4 triangles.
 Place tofu in the marinade, turning to coat.
 Let it stand 30 minutes at room temperature, turning it every 10 minutes or so.